-While the Swedish Government recognizes its special place in the world, helping people fleeing war-torn countries, the governmental also seems to be admitting now that there’s a limit to how many the country can take per year.
-Up to 80,000 people who don’t meet the official requirements of asylum seeker will likely be expelled (no small task) soon.
+While the Swedish Government recognizes its special place in the world, the governmental also seems to be admitting that there’s a limit to how many refugees the country handle per year.
+Up to 80,000 people who don’t meet the official requirements of asylum seeker will likely be expelled soon.
 Sweden’s once warm and embracing stance on refugees has cooled off some, due to political, economic, security and social concerns.

 Role of English in Sweden

 For those who do get to stay, Swedish translation and interpreting services will play a big part in their collective futures.
 English is widely spoken in Sweden, and at a high level, which can help immigrants and asylum seekers who already speak some English survive, and perhaps eventually thrive.
 But of course Swedish (a difficult language to learn) is the national language, and for immigrants looking for work, or trying to build a new life, Swedish lessons are vital for success.
 Simply relying on Swedish translations or English skills won’t be enough in the long run.
 English-Swedish dictionaries online and offline are put to good use.
 And of course, Swedish to English translations are significantly helping immigrants meanwhile.